mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 #### Invalid Attribute

-This means the attribute is expected but it has one or more data quality violations such as:
+This means the attribute is expected, but it has one or more data quality violations such as:

 - Invalid Data Type: The data type of an attribute's value does not match expectations.
 Learn more about type validation [here](#how-are-attribute-types-validated).
 - Invalid Expected Value: The value associated with an attribute does not match expectations.
 Learn more about attribute validation [here](#how-can-i-validate-specific-event-user-and-identity-attributes).